agencyenterprise/react-native-health/README.md

 ___

 #### **`getDistanceWalkingRunning`**
-get the total distance walking/running on a specific day.
+Get the total distance walking/running on a specific day.

-`getDistanceWalkingRunning` accepts an options object containing optional *`date: ISO8601Timestamp`* and *`unit: string`*. if `date` is not provided it will default to the current time. `unit` defaults to `meter`
+`getDistanceWalkingRunning` accepts an options object containing optional *`date: ISO8601Timestamp`* and *`unit: string`*.
+If `date` is not provided it will default to the current time. `unit` defaults to `meter`.
 ```javascript
 let options = {
 	unit: 'mile',									// optional; default 'meter'